 Many people mistakenly believe that all oils are created equal.
 Because the vast majority of them are plant-derived and do an excellent job of sealing in moisture, it's commonly thought that any one oil can be substituted for another.
 However, each oil has properties that make it unique.
 Characteristics such as the viscosity and ability to penetrate the hair shaft can determine whether or not an oil is right for you.
 It's getting colder outside, and the weather can also have a big impact on the effectiveness of certain oils in your hair.
 Keeping that in mind, here are the top oils to use for your natural hair this winter.

-As a hippie and a rebel, I'm a huge fan of DIYs and homemade products.
+I'm a huge fan of DIYs and homemade products.
 Below is a formula that will assist in the post-wash detangling process and to keep my hair moisturized and temptingly soft long after it dries.

 If you have oilier hair, skip the jojoba and olive oil.
 That way you'll get the moisture without weighing down your strands or overwhelming your scalp.

 THE FUN PART

 If your coconut oil is solid, warm it up in the microwave or in a hot water bath until it liquifies.
 Combine all ingredients in a squeezable bottle or a bottle with a pump so that you can easily apply the mixture to your hands.
 Give the bottle a rigorous shake until all the ingredients have blended together.
 Because this mixture is fairly oily, a little will go a long way.
 If you have a TWA (teeny weeny afro), you can probably get away with a penny-sized squeeze for each section of your hair.
 For longer hair or large sections, use up two bottle pumps.